-A physical examination and tuberculosis screening are required of all new employees, including interns.
+A tuberculosis screening is required of all new employees, including interns.
 NEFSH will provide these services at no expense.
 If preferred, interns may use their own healthcare provider; if this option is chosen, arrangements must be made in advance.

 Background Check